-Renewable liquid and gaseous transport fuels of non-biological origin are important to increase the share of renewable energy in sectors that are expected to rely on liquid fuels in the long term.
+Renewable fuels of non-biological origin are important to increase the share of renewable energy in sectors that are expected to rely on liquid fuels in the long term.
 To ensure that renewable fuels of non-biological origin contribute to greenhouse gas reduction, the electricity used for fuel production shall be from a renewable source.

-Current examples of renewable transport fuels of non-biological origin include hydrogen made from water and renewable electricity.
+Current examples of renewable fuels of non-biological origin include hydrogen made from water and renewable electricity.

-Electricity obtained from direct connection to an installation generating renewable electricity may be fully counted as renewable electricity where it is used for the production of renewable liquid and gaseous transport fuels of non-biological origin, provided that the installation:
+Electricity obtained from direct connection to an installation generating renewable electricity may be fully counted as renewable electricity where it is used for the production of renewable fuels of non-biological origin, provided that the installation:

-- a. comes into operation after, or at the same time as, the installation producing the renewable liquid and gaseous transport fuels of non-biological origin; and - b. is not connected to the grid or is connected to the grid but evidence can be provided that the electricity concerned has been supplied without taking electricity from the grid.
+- comes into operation after, or at the same time as, the installation producing the renewable fuels of non-biological origin; and - is not connected to the grid or is connected to the grid but evidence can be provided that the electricity concerned has been supplied without taking electricity from the grid.